Musicals were being performed in North America as early as 1735, when a production called

 George & Ira Gershwin, Cole Porter, Harold Arlen, Richard Rodgers & Lorenz Hart and others, all of whom also wrote

-directly for the burgeoning film industry in
+directly for the burgeoning film industry in Hollywood.

-Most wartime productions were understandably escapist, but March 1943 saw the opening of
+Most wartime productions were understandably escapist, but March 1943 saw the opening of Rodgers & Hammerstein's

-"OKLAHOMA! ", which has been described as the first musical play, as distinct from a musical comedy or operetta.
+OKLAHOMA!, which has been described as the first musical play, as distinct from a musical comedy or operetta.

 Songwriters were now dramatists, the music providing both an emotional setting for the plot and insight into

-"OKLAHOMA! ", though still somewhat escapist and old-fashioned,
+fully three-dimensional characters.
+OKLAHOMA!, though still somewhat escapist and old-fashioned,

-popular, latin and classical traditions in a glorious fusion, echoing the achievement of
+popular, latin and classical traditions in a glorious fusion, echoing the achievement of Georges Bizet's CARMEN

-"WEST SIDE STORY" represented not only the way forward for musical theatre but also, sadly, it's
+over 80 years before.
+WEST SIDE STORY represented not only the way forward for musical theatre but also, sadly, it's

-rock & roll, the many manifestations of which have dominated
+zenith, since it coincided precisely with the birth of rock & roll, the many manifestations of which have dominated

 the musical tastes of the younger generation ever since.

-Attempts were made to recapture the audience during the 1960's and 1970's with so-called "rock musicals" such as
+Attempts were made to recapture the audience during the 1960's and 1970's with so-called 'rock musicals' such as

 {back} {next}